 13th-month pay in the Philippines

-All employees are legally entitled to a 13th-month pay, equivalent to 1/12th of their basic annual salary.
+Covered rank-and-file employees are generally legally entitled to a 13th-month pay, equivalent to at least 1/12 of their basic salary earned during the calendar year.
 This must be paid on or before December 24.
 For Filipino employees who have worked for less than a year, it is prorated.
 The calculation is based on the employee's basic salary and excludes non-integrated allowances.
 Some employers also offer a 14th-month pay or Christmas bonus as a competitive perk.

 Termination and severance in the Philippines

-The probationary period for an employee cannot exceed 6 months.
+The probationary period for an employee generally cannot exceed 6 months from the employee’s start date, unless an apprenticeship agreement provides for a longer period.
+Employers must communicate the standards for regularization at engagement.
 Termination is strictly regulated and must be based on a just or authorized cause.

-Just cause: Termination due to employee misconduct (e.g., serious misconduct, fraud, willful disobedience).
-In these cases, no severance pay is required, but the employer must follow a strict procedural due process known as the “two-notice rule.”
-This involves a first notice detailing the grounds and giving the employee a reasonable opportunity to explain (typically 5 days), followed by a second notice of termination if the grounds are substantiated.
+• Just cause: Termination due to employee misconduct (e.g., serious misconduct, fraud, willful disobedience).
+In these cases, no severance pay is required, but the employer must follow procedural due process known as the “two-notice rule.”
+This involves a first written notice detailing the grounds and giving the employee a meaningful opportunity to respond, followed by a second written notice stating the decision and reasons if dismissal is imposed.

-Authorized cause: Termination due to business reasons (e.g., redundancy, retrenchment, installation of labor-saving devices).
-The employer must provide a written notice to the employee and the Department of Labor and Employment (DOLE) at least 30 days before termination.
-The employee is entitled to severance pay, which is calculated based on their basic salary and years of service.
+• Authorized cause: Termination due to business reasons (e.g., redundancy, retrenchment, installation of labor-saving devices).
+The employer must provide written notice to the employee and the Department of Labor and Employment (DOLE) at least 30 days before an authorized-cause termination takes effect.
+Any required separation pay depends on the specific ground for termination.
 The amount varies from one-half month's to one month’s pay per year of service, depending on the reason for termination.

 Failure to follow these procedures can lead to claims of illegal dismissal, resulting in potential reinstatement, back wages, and damages.